What to Wear to a Dental Assistant Job Interview

 Working interviews are an opportunity to show clinical competence.
 They require preparation beyond outfit choices.

 Confirm expectations: Ask what tasks you will perform and whether the practice provides scrubs.
 If not provided, bring clean, conservative scrubs.
-Clarify PPE requirements and whether you should bring proof of immunizations or certifications.
+Clarify PPE requirements and whether you should bring proof of immunisations or certifications.

-Bring essentials: Pack a small bag with a spare scrub top, comfortable disposable shoe covers if requested, a penlight, and a pen for notes.
+Bring essentials: Pack a small bag with a spare scrub top, comfortable disposable shoe covers if requested, a pen-light, and a pen for notes.
 Bring copies of your resume and a list of references in a slim folder.

 Document Preparation: What to Bring and How to Present It

 Bring a compact folder with two to three copies of your resume, a list of references, professional certifications, and any relevant licensure.
-If the position requires immunization records or CPR certification, have digital copies ready on your phone and a printed copy in your folder.
+If the position requires immunisation records or CPR certification, have digital copies ready on your phone and a printed copy in your folder.

-If you need help polishing your application documents before the interview, you can download free resume and cover letter templates to ensure your materials match the professional image you plan to present.
+If you need help polishing your application documents before the interview, you can download free resume and cover-letter templates to ensure your materials match the professional image you plan to present.
 Using templated, clean formats helps keep focus on content and enables quick tailoring for each practice.

 Two Lists to Memorize (Use Sparingly)

-1. Quick Interview Wardrobe Checklist:
+Quick Interview Wardrobe Checklist:

 • Clean, well-fitting professional top and bottom or clean scrubs